hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 display=
 ```

-Change the URL, username, and password as needed to match your current database.
+Change the URL, username, password, and schema as needed to match your current database.

-With the configuration ready, let's use the HorRod Generator Maven Plugin to inspect the database and produce the persistence code.
+Now, let's use HotRod to generate the persistence code.
 Type:

 `mvn hotrod:gen`

 HotRod will connect to the database schema, will retrieve the table details, and will produce the code.
-It will generate or update the following files:
+It will create or update the following files:
 * `src/main/java/com/myapp/primitives/EmployeeDAO.java`
 * `src/main/java/com/myapp/primitives/EmployeeVO.java`
 * `src/main/java/com/myapp/EmployeeImpl.java`
 * `mappers/primitives-employee.xml`

-**Note**: Since the `EmployeeImpl.java` may contain custom code it is never overwritten.
+**Note**: Since the `EmployeeImpl.java` may contain custom code, it's never overwritten.
 The other files are always overwritten to adhere with the
 latest/current database structure.

-Now we have all the persistence code ready to be used.
+Now all the persistence code is ready to be used.

 ### Writing the Application